STARESO/.github/README.md

 Repo for profile readme of the organisation.
-Check subfolder for changes.
+Check readme in profile folder for changes.